laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 *   step 6: We'll implement the encoding as custom logic.

-*   step 7: We'll use `SetCurrentDirectoryW`, or if the path is too long, create a junction under `$TEST_TMPDIR` pointing at it.
+*   step 7: We'll use `SetCurrentDirectoryW`.
+If the path is too long, we create a junction under `$TEST_TMPDIR` pointing at the path, and change the current directory to the junction.

 *   step 8: This step is unnecessary.
 The new test wrapper will look up the test binary's path using the C++ runfiles library; see step 4.